ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 Enable Mutual TLS for a given service instance.
 (Enterprise plan only)

 ```
-ibmcloud cis access-enable [-i, --instance INSTANCE_NAME]`
+ibmcloud cis access-enable [-i, --instance INSTANCE]`
 ```
 {: pre}

 #### Command options
 {: #command-options-access-enable}

-- **-i , --instance value**:  Instance name.
+- **-i , --instance value**:  Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.

 #### Examples
 {: #command-example-access-enable}